Kayaking with your dog can be wonderful or it can be a disaster.

 Here’s how to get the most out of kayaking with your dog:

-5. Food storage – your pooch might not always be in a spot where you can see him or her and you don’t want to discover your snacks have been sampled by your furry friend.
+Your pooch might not always be in a spot where you can see him or her and you don’t want to discover your snacks have been sampled by your furry friend.
 Best to keep your food in a dry bag.